lapphe/AMBER-pipeline/README.md

 Check out the [tutorial](https://github.com/lapphe/AMBER-pipeline/blob/main/tutorial.md) for step by step instructions for using the AMBER pipline on example videos or your own videos.

 # Installation and set up
-See the [installation wiki page](https://github.com/lapphe/AMBER-pipeline/wiki/Installations-and-set-up) for detailed information. <br>
+See the [installation wiki page](https://github.com/lapphe/AMBER-pipeline/wiki/Installations-and-set-up) for detailed information.
 We recommend installing deeplabcut and SimBA in different anaconda environments as these software programs have different dependency requirements.
 This workflow has been tested on Windows 11. <br>
 ## Deeplabcut
 Our models were generated with DeepLabCut version 2.3.0, but should be compatible with newer versions.